OmDorugade/TryHackMe-Walkthroughs/THM-CTF/Chocalate Factory/writeup.md

 </div>

 ## 1. Enter the key you found!
-Visit the machine ip we found a login
+Visit the machine ip we found a login page